jsudrik/minidb/README.md

 # MiniDB - Complete RDBMS with Transaction Logging and Crash Recovery

 MiniDB is a fully-featured relational database management system (RDBMS) implemented in C, designed for educational purposes and as a foundation for understanding database internals.
 It provides complete ACID transaction support with Write-Ahead Logging (WAL) and crash recovery capabilities.

+Having said that, it is not production ready and should be seen as experimental and not fully functional.
+The code is still unstable and has issues.
+Its is not thoroughly tested on all aspects.
+It has minimalist approach of RDBMS server and doesn't claim to be scalable.

+Following is just the list of features which are attempted.
+There are many more missing in it's current state.

 ## Features